roop-pal/Meta-Learning-for-StarCraft-II-Minigames/README.md

 We then made a review of the current architectures used to solve these minigames.
 In their paper, DeepMind use the A3C algorithm (Asynchronous Advantage Actor Critic) with several architectures (*Atari-Net*, *FullyConv*, *FullyConv LSTM*) that are described in [section 4.3](https://deepmind.com/documents/110/sc2le.pdf) of the SC2LE paper.
 DeepMind did not include open source implementations of the architectures used in their paper, yet a few research teams shared implementations, and our work relies on theirs.
 Useful github resources can be found in the *readme* of the *docs* folder of this repo.
 All agents based on different reinforcement learning ideas (MLSH, A3C) will be in the *rl_agents* folder.
 Our A3C agent is mainly based on the work of [Xiaowei Hu](https://github.com/xhujoy) who provided an implementation of A3C for pysc2.

 The main contribution is an implementation of a MLSH (Meta-Learning Shared Hierarchies) agent, which can be trained on multiple minigames, sharing sub-policies.
 A master policy selects which sub-policy to use given observations.
 This allows the agent to generalize to previously unseen minigames by just training a master policy.
-A more detailed explanation of the algorithm can be found [here](https://arxiv.org/abs/1710.09767).
+A more detailed explanation of the algorithm can be found in the [paper](#MLSH).

 ## Preliminary results